percona/percona-server-mongodb-operator/source/storage.rst

 A `hostPath
 volume <https://kubernetes.io/docs/concepts/storage/volumes/#hostpath>`__
-mounts some existing file or directory from the node’s filesystem into the Pod.
+mounts an existing file or directory from the host node’s filesystem into the Pod.
+If the pod is removed, the data persists in the host node's filesystem.

 The ``volumeSpec.hostPath`` subsection in the `deploy/cr.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/cr.yaml>`__